-These fatty nuts are native to areas of Hawaii and Australia, and their delicious flavor is dog worthy … but alas, dogs should absolutely never eat them.
+These fatty nuts are native to Australia, and their delicious flavor is dog worthy … but alas, dogs should absolutely never eat them.
 Don’t feed any of these nuts to Fido, because studies have shown that even in small amounts, they can be toxic to dogs, affecting their muscles, digestive system, and nervous system.
 Additionally, toxicity symptoms can include motor difficulties, weakness, difficulty breathing, tremors, and swollen limbs.
 The toxic dose to dogs ranges from 2.4–62.4 g per kg b.wt.5

 You may not recognize this ingredient, but it is commonly found in highly processed “diet,” versions of your favorite foods and beverages.
 Also an artificial sweetener found in candy, sugar-free chewing gum, toothpaste, and baked goods, studies show that consuming xylitol can cause a significant, and often sustained, insulin-mediated hypoglycemic crisis in dogs.6